 The Solomon Wright Public Library is committed to providing library services to our community while also doing everything we can to ensure the health and safety of our patrons, volunteers, and staff.

 For more information about our reopening plan, please see our COVID-19 Phased Reopening Policy here.

-The library will be open to the public with some restrictions
+The library is open to the public